 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Base Breaker: Either Rin is a completely broken person who needs a big hug, or a selfish monster who should never be allowed near a pool.
+Either Rin is a completely broken person who needs a big hug, or a selfish monster who should never be allowed near a pool.
+Things have been made only worse with the announcement that he's going to be voiced by Vic Mignogna for the English dub.

 Broken Base: In regards to the Season 1 ending.
 A lot of people see Rei's decision to give up his spot on the relay for Rin as an incredibly kind gesture and the perfect ending for his Character Development, since it's a sign of how much he has grown and how by putting the teams' needs over his own, he's given them a much bigger chance to win the Nationals.
 Others see it as completely derailing his Character Development, because this ending would be unfair after all the hard work he did, and it makes him seem like a permanent outsider.

 Cargo Ship: Haruka X Water, Makoto X Shovel, Makoto X Water Bottle, Rin X Goggles, Nagisa X Hoodie, etc, etc.